openvinotoolkit/openvino/docs/IE_PLUGIN_DG/transformation_pipeline/low_precision_transformations/lpt.md

 1. if necessary, `FakeQuantize` operations on activations were decomposed to two part:
    - new `FakeQuantize`operation with updated output intervals in low precision range and low precision output,
    - dequantization operations on activations;
-2. if necessary, existing `FakeQuantize` decomposition can be rework to get more optimal precision;
+2. if necessary, an existing `FakeQuantize` decomposition can be reworked to get better precision;
 3. dequantization operations were propagated through `Convolution`.

 LPT result model: